UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Methodology

 \section{Methodology}

-\looseness=-1 Our goal is to build unified neural operators for spatiotemporal PDEs with varying domain dimensions, coefficients, initial and boundary conditions.
-These PDEs could model a range quantities that evolve over time, from vectors (e.g., velocity) to scalars (e.g., pressure and density).
-To do so, we propose \ourmodel, which consists of a unified way to represent the PDE data and a LLM-based network to process them.
+\looseness=-1 Our goal is to train unified neural operators for spatiotemporal PDEs with varying domain dimensions, coefficients, initial and boundary conditions.
+These PDEs could model a range of quantities that evolve over time, from scalars (e.g., pressure, density) to vectors (e.g., velocity).
+To achieve this, we propose \ourmodel, which consists of a unified way to represent the PDE and a LLM-based network to model them.